HelgeSverre/Domain-Availability/README.md

 ```
 If you know the whois server for any of these please feel free to create an issue with an update.

-## Custom Integration Service!

-If you need to integrate this script into your website, but don't have the knowledge to do so,
-I offer an integration service.
-Email me at [email@helgesverre.com](mailto:email@helgesverre.com)
-(or use my [contact form](https://helgesverre.com/contact)) with a description of what
-you need to integrate with and I will give you a quote for my time.

 # Credits

 - Research and code by [Helge Sverre](https://helgesverre.com)